Editor’s note: If you’re looking for information on a newer Jeep Compass, we’ve published an updated review: 2019 Jeep Compass Review.

 The 2014 Jeep Compass may not be as well-regarded as its big brothers, but it still claims to have the heart and soul of a Jeep, albeit in a smaller, more fuel-efficient package.
 When it comes to overall refinement, however, Jeep’s compact crossover still lags behind almost every crossover on the market.
 To be fair, the Compass’s recently upgraded exterior and interior design helps smooth over some of its more glaring shortcomings, while the new-for-2014 6-speed automatic transmission is an improvement over the whiny old continuously variable automatic (CVT).

 Resembling the popular Grand Cherokee SUV, the Compass does look tougher than your average compact crossover.
-And like every Jeep model, this one offers Trail-Rated status, meaning it has the potential to be a capable off-road performer -- a rarity in this class.
+And like every Jeep model, this one offers Trail-Rated status, meaning it has the potential to be a capable off-road performer — a rarity in this class.
+See the 2014 Jeep Compass models for sale near you

 What’s New for 2014?